Return to Matter Menu

 If you were to heat the lump of copper, it would melt and eventually vaporize.
 The smallest unit of the copper, called the atom, would remain unaffected by this.
 The atoms of copper would be in the solid state, the liquid state or the gaseous state, but they would be EXACTLY the same in each state.

-The atom is the smallest subdivision of an element which still retains the properties of that element.
-In fact, a very good definition of an atom is:
+An atom is the smallest subdivision of an element which still retains the properties of that element.

-the smallest part of an element that can enter into a chemical combination
+An atom is the smallest unit of an element that can enter into a chemical combination.

 There are around 118 elements known to man, of which 20-30 are really, really important.
 Almost every element that exists has some form of use.
 There are some which are so unstable they only last for seconds or even tiny fractions of a second and no use has yet been found for them.
 However, ya never know!

 Elements have names and symbols.
 For example hydrogen has the symbol H and iron has the symbol Fe.
 Please note that Fe is one symbol, not two.
 Also, make sure to use lower case for the second letter.
 Writing BR for bromine is incorrect, writing it as Br is correct.